 Head of Economics

-A leading macroeconomist with expertise on the Russian and Ukrainian economies together with experience in government, business and academia, Sergey Aleksashenko oversees the Centre’s economic research.
+A leading macroeconomist with expertise on the Russian and Ukrainian economies together with experience in government, business and academia, Sergey Aleksashenko oversees the Centre’s economic research

 Deputy Head of